If You're A Middle-Aged Man Suffering From Gout Attacks, Please Read...

 After discovering it was white sugar and sugar from fruit that caused me to have gout attacks, I made several major mistakes along the way.

-Another time, to lose weight for a class reunion, for several weeks I ate nothing but fresh fruit cocktail.
-I lost 22 pounds - as well as my ability to walk.
+Another time, to lose weight for a class reunion, I ate nothing but fresh fruit cocktail for weeks.
+I lost 22 pounds – as well as my ability to walk.

-A third blunder I made was to eat Valentine's Day candy.
+A third blunder was eating Valentine’s Day candy.
 I limped around on crutches during our son's state basketball tournament.

-One summer, I had a lapse in judgement and ate several bowls of cold watermelon.
+One summer, I had a lapse in judgment and ate several bowls of cold watermelon.
 For weeks, I hobbled around the youth baseball fields.

-A final mistake I made was during a Thanksgiving holiday, when I ate several large pieces of homemade coconut cream pie.
+A final mistake came during Thanksgiving when I ate several large pieces of homemade coconut cream pie.
 My wife said it was gluten-free.
 (I thought that meant it was also sugar-free.)

 Consequently, I literally suffered on the couch the entire month of December.
-(I noticed each gout attack was increasingly worse and lasted a longer length of time.)
+(Each gout attack was increasingly worse and lasted longer.)

 It has now been several years since I've had an attack of gout.
 (Praise the Lord!)